joaquingandara/Landing-page/README.md

 # Landing-page
-Create an entire web page with a provide design.
+Web page based on a given design.
 TOP.